edawson/rkmh/README.md

 This should build rkmh and its library dependencies (mkmh and murmur3).

+### *NEW*: Filter
+Imagine you have a bunch of reads sequenced from a viral infection and you want to select only those that are from the virus (i.e. remove host reads).

+Now you can:

+    rkmh filter -f reads.fq -r viral_refs.fa -t 4 -k 20 -s 2000

+You can also pass the `-z` param to stream to accomplish the same thing.

 ### *NEW*: Stream
 rkmh can now stream reads through, using roughly constant memory.